 This type of user comprises authors, translators and other types of content author.
 The markup proposed in this specification may be used by them to mark up specific bits of content.
 Aside: The burden of inserting markup can be removed from content producers by relating the ITS information to relevant bits of content in a global manner (see global, rule-based approach).
 This global work, however, may fall to information architects, rather than the content producers themselves.

 Content producers often work with content management systems (CMS).
 In various CMS, some of the CMS fields only allow to store plain text.
 For these fields, the current ITS 2.0 data categories can only be applied globally and not with local attributes.
 This issue should be addressed in another way, apart from the ITS 2.0 standard.
-One way would be to allow HTML in these fields if possible, or using an extra field which allows HTML input and save the plain text of this extra field in the plain text field.
+One way would be to allow HTML in these fields if possible, or using an extra field that allows HTML input and save the plain text of this extra field in the plain text field.

 1.3.1.5 Machine Translation Systems